Patient Connection Hub Assess your pain

 • Tears in the vascular (red-red) zone

-• Physical therapy to strengthen quadriceps and hamstrings
+• Physical therapy to strengthen quadriceps & hamstrings

 • Activity modification to avoid deep squatting and twisting